rkreml/Final-Project/README.md

 This README shall be a document that will consist of version control.
 All updates will be listed as version numbers.
 Within each version there will be a small explaination of what has changed and what lessons were leanred and which problems are still present.

+Current Note: This script will only run and work entirely in Mac OS.
+If you are a Windows user, it will run but will not export your the csv to your working directory as that is specified differently.

 Current Version: 1.1.0

 Version 0.0.1 Notes: